johnston9/shot-caller/TESTING.md

   2. Click on the "Select" button to open the scrollable Dropdown menu of currrently added Project Characters.<br>
   3. Click on "Fritz", the Character added in the Use Case above.<br>
   4. The Role and Number inputs are automatically filled with Fritz's info.<br>
-  4. "Fritz" is added to the Scene Charcters below and the form is cleared to allow the next Character to be added.
-After the page is refreshed the Character "Fritz" will be displayed in accending "Number" order like the rest of the Characters.
+  4. "Fritz" is added to the Scene Charcters below and the form is cleared to allow the next Character to be added.<br>
+  5. A success message displays saying "Character Fritz Aded".<br>
+  6. After the page is refreshed the Character "Fritz" will be displayed in accending "Number" order like the rest of the Characters.<br>

 <p align="center"> <strong>The "Add Characters" form</strong></p>
 <h2 align="center">